nuclearsheep540/deepsea/README.md

 On every attack, multiple checked are being performed:
 * If the gamestate is in play

- *The game can be paused, and navigated away mid-game by clicking the home button at any point*

 * Is the player still in-play
 * Are attack conditions met;
     * Has the canon has successfully completed it's re-loaded